Cardinia Equine & Animal Assisted Counselling

 Meet Suzanne – Counsellor, Equine and Animal Assisted Psychotherapist, and Play Therapist

-Suzanne is a fully qualified and registered Counsellor, Equine and Animal Assisted Psychotherapist, and a certified Humanistic Play Therapist and Interplay Therapist with Interplay - Play Therapy Australia, where she also serves as a Senior Facilitator.
-She is also a licensed Circle of Security Parenting™ (COSP™) Facilitator, supporting parents and caregivers to build secure, healthy relationships with their children.
+Suzanne is a fully qualified and registered Counsellor, Equine and Animal-Assisted Psychotherapist, and a certified Humanistic and Interplay Play Therapist with Interplay – Play Therapy Australia.
+She is a licensed Circle of Security Parenting™ (COSP™) Facilitator, supporting parents and caregivers to build secure, healthy relationships with their children.

-Kiltie Park is home to a delightful crew of therapy animals including horses, goats, sheep, cows, cats, and birds – all of whom play a special role in supporting emotional growth and healing.
-Whether through playful engagement, quiet companionship, or interactive therapy, there's something truly special for everyone here.
+Kiltie Park is home to a joyful herd of therapy animals—including horses, goats, sheep, cows, cats, and birds—each playing a special role in supporting emotional growth and regulation.
+Whether through playful engagement, quiet companionship, or reflective time in nature, Suzanne’s clients find safety, authenticity, and connection—a space to simply be.

-Suzanne’s lived experience of trauma and mental health challenges, coupled with extensive professional training, allows her to support her clients with authenticity, compassion, and insight.
-Her therapeutic work is deeply grounded in the healing power of nature, safe relationships, and the presence of animals – offering a space where people of all ages can reconnect, grow, and thrive.
+Suzanne’s lived experience of trauma and mental health challenges, together with extensive professional training, allows her to support clients with authenticity, compassion, and deep insight.
+Her therapeutic approach is grounded in the healing power of nature, safe relationships, and the presence of animals—creating a space where people of all ages can reconnect, grow, and thrive.

 Shannon is a qualified and dedicated Mental Health Practitioner, bringing 29 years of experience in education and disability support to her practice.
 A passionate advocate for neurodivergent individuals and those with disabilities, Shannon’s personal journey as a mother of two adult children, including one who is Autistic, deeply informs her professional work.